The Difference Between Cleaning, Sanitising, Disinfecting, And Sterilising

 Is there a real difference between cleaning, sanitising, disinfecting and sterilising?

-The cleaning process does't necessarily kill germs and bacteria.
+The traditional commercial cleaning process doesn't necessarily kill germs and bacteria.
 It will however lower the number of germs and bacteria on a surface and therefore lower the risk of germs multiplying, and viruses or bacteria being spread.

 Cleaning is a very important first step to effectively disinfect and sterilise as it removes any dirt and soil from a surface which could reduce a disinfectants ability to kill germs, viruses, and bacteria.